Hemlock5712/Swerve-Setup/Writerside/topics/Dashboards.md

 # Dashboards

-This will cover Advantage Scope and Elastic pre-built dashboards.
+This will cover AdvantageScope and Elastic pre-built dashboards.

+* AdvantageScope example `AdvantageScope Swerve Calibration.json` can be found in `dashboard` folder.